yayahjb/cvector/README_CVector.txt

                     CVector -- ANSI C API for Dynamic Arrays

-                                Release 1.0.4.1
+                                 Release 1.0.5
-                                   1 May 2018
+                                  21 Jan 2022
-                    © 2008, 2009, 2014 Herbert J. Bernstein
+                 © 2008, 2009, 2014, 2022 Herbert J. Bernstein
                       yaya at bernstein-plus-sons dot com
                You may distribute the CVector API under the LGPL

    CVector is an ANSI C implementation of dynamic arrays to provide a crude approximation to the C++ vector class.

-   Release 1.0.4.1 is a move from Sourceforge to Github.
+   Release 1.0.5 is a clean-up of the Makefile Release 1.0.4.1 is a move from Sourceforge to Github.
 Release 1.0.4 adds a CMakeLists.txt file to the kit and changes the test program to allow normal output to be written to a specified file.
 Release 1.0.3 was is a minor revision of release 1.0.0 of 8 January 2009 to update the Makefile for builds under MINGW, on 26 February 2009 to add the macro CVectorElementAt, and on 7 July 2009 to change the macro to CVECTOR_FAR and similarly change the macros that handle memmove and memset.
 There are no changes to the code.
 The internal copy of libtool has been removed.

     Installation